All Episodes

 And yet he gets credit for being ahead of major change when nothing really is going to happen.

-You talk about meddling in another country's affairs.
+Talk about meddling in another country's affairs.

 I don't know.

-I don't live in Israel, obviously.
+I'm, I don't live in Israel, obviously i'm.

-To me, it seems like suicide.
+To me it seems like suicide.

 But what do I know?